Bhukya7/Creating-Voice-Bot-with-ChatGPT-API/README.md

-# SecretKey Voice Assistant 🎙️🤖
+# Secret Key Voice Assistant 🎙️🤖

 This project demonstrates how to build an **intelligent voice assistant** using **OpenAI's GPT-3.5**, **speech recognition**, and **text-to-speech synthesis**.
 The bot can answer questions naturally and achieves **real-time response** with human-like interaction.